trustedsec/CS-Situational-Awareness-BOF/README.md

 # Situational Awareness BOF
 This Repo intends to serve two purposes.
 First it provides a nice set of basic situational awareness commands implemented in BOF.
 This allows you to perform some checks on a host before you begin executing commands that may be more invasive.

 Its larger goal is providing a code example and workflow for others to begin making more BOF files.
-It is a companion document of the blog post made here(link)
+It is a companion document of the blog post made here: https://www.trustedsec.com/blog/a-developers-introduction-to-beacon-object-files/

 ## Making a new BOF
 If you want to use the same workflow as this repository, your basic steps are as follows